Minimal

 Please ensure the vehicle is turned off when exiting the vehicle to prevent unauthorized access and theft.

-If unsure which access permissions you have, please speak with your employer to understand what access type you have been granted.
+If you are unsure as to which access permissions your fob has, please speak with your employer to understand what access type you have been granted.

 • Key specific access - Grants access to multiple vehicles via an online vehicle management portal, contact your assigned fleet coordinator to understand which vehicles you have access to.